WCNH

-WCNH (90.5 FM) is a radio station airing a classical music format licensed to Concord, New Hampshire, broadcasting on 90.5 MHz.
+WCNH (90.5 FM) is a radio station airing a classical music format licensed to Concord, New Hampshire.
 The station is owned by New Hampshire Public Radio, Incorporated.

 History

 This frequency was started by St. Paul's School as WSPS when the Federal Communications Commission granted the school a construction permit for a new 10-watt noncommercial educational radio station on July 5, 1972.
 The station began broadcasting in June 1974.

 On April 5, 2021, after the donation of this facility by the school—which could no longer maintain WSPS—to New Hampshire Public Radio, WSPS became WCNH (and the former WCNH became WSPS), with the Classical New Hampshire service adding 80,000 additional people to its coverage area.